 The best way to keep your confidential information secure in a PDF file is to add password protection to it.
 This way, when someone tries to access the file, he or she will have to enter a password that is only known to you and the authorized receiver.
 Doing this helps you prevent any unauthorized access to your PDF files.

 On the other hand, there are times when you need to remove the password protection from your PDF files so they can be viewed by everyone.
-Usually, this happens when you send a PDF file to someone who does not know how to unlock it using a password, and so on.
+Usually, this happens when you send a PDF file to someone who does not know how to unlock it using a password and so on.
 Removing the password protection from a PDF file on a Mac is very easy.
-All you need to do is follow these steps and you will have a password-free PDF file.
+All you need to do is follow these steps to have a password-free PDF file.

 The first step is to open the password protected PDF file using Preview.
-Just right-click on the PDF file you wish to unprotect and select “Open With” followed by “Preview.”
-It will launch the file in Preview on your Mac.
+To do that, you can right-click on the PDF file you wish to unprotect and select “Open With” followed by “Preview.”
+You can also double-click on the file as well.
+Either method will attempt to launch the file in Preview.